Read on for how to celebrate Christmas in Disney, even without Mickey’s Very Merry Christmas Party!

 The holidays are truly a magical time in Disney World – snow on Main Street, the castle lit up with Christmas lights, cookies and hot cocoa and other special treats.
 When most people think of Christmas in Disney that’s probably what they think of, which is what Mickey’s Very Merry Christmas Party is all about.

-And while that is a great event to attend and I highly recommend trying it at least once, with tickets being $100+ per person this year it may not be something everyone wants to work into their budget.
+And while that is a great event to attend and I highly recommend trying it at least once, it’s not available in 2020 – and even in the future with tickets being $100+ per person it may not be something everyone wants to work into their budget.
 While it seems like the main Christmas event, there are actually lots of other great ways to experience the Christmas season in Disney (most of which are included in park admission!).

 So let’s take a look at ways to celebrate Christmas in Disney without doing Mickey’s Very Merry Christmas Party: